keboola/connection-docs/onboarding/index.md

 3. Business Data Model (BDM) Methodology

 ### Create a Keboola Platform Usage Blueprint
-Utilize our template[LINK] to design a blueprint tailored to your organization's needs.
+Utilize our [template](https://keboola.atlassian.net/wiki/spaces/KB/pages/3130458213) to design a blueprint tailored to your organization's needs.

 - Identify organization administrators.
 - Establish rules for project access requests, considering the need for an approval process.